 Festival: The Tenjin Matsuri is one of the three biggest in Japan, with giant parades on land and on boats with fireworks and plenty of performances.
 Alternatively, however, the Kishiwada Danjiri Festival has a spike of danger, as the carts are raced through the streets with teams riding precariously on top!

-Food: Okonomiyaki and takoyaki are the most famous in Osaka, and can be tried almost anywhere—as well as Kitsune udon, which is udon topped with aburage (fried tofu) and is definitely a lighter option!
+Food: Okonomiyaki and takoyaki are the most famous in Osaka, and can be tried almost anywhere—as well as kushikatsu and Kitsune udon, which is udon topped with aburage (fried tofu) and is definitely a lighter option!

 Hyogo – 兵庫県

 Right next to Kyoto, Hyogo is home to the most stunning castle in Japan, but has plenty of other great sights.
 Although they are a little more spread out than is ideal, it’s a great way to see rural Japan and means you’ll find extra spots to explore along the way!